 Remember: You are most welcome to derive your entire share of fun from watching these activities but do remember to have a fire extinguisher nearby should you decide to participate in the Chilli eating competition!

-The Music and Dance Lovers
+Music and Dance at Hornbill Festival

 Lastly, The Woodstock of North-East India, the fantastic Hornbill National Rock Concert.
 You’ll get to see some of the snazziest performances here.
 Rock band participate in this event from all over the nation.
 There is an big prize money awarded to the winning band.
 This part of the festival is truly spectacular.